St. Louis

-Before European settlement, the area was a regional center of Native American Mississippian culture.
-St. Louis was founded on February 14, 1764, by French fur traders Gilbert Antoine de St. Maxent, Pierre Laclède and Auguste Chouteau, who named it for king Louis IX of France, and it quickly became the regional center of the old Illinois Country.
-In 1764, following France's defeat in the Seven Years' War, the area was ceded to Spain.
-In 1800, it was retroceded to France, which sold it three years later to the United States as part of the Louisiana Purchase; the city was then the point of embarkation for the Corps of Discovery on the Lewis and Clark Expedition.
-In the 19th century, St. Louis became a major port on the Mississippi River; from 1870 until the 1920 census, it was the fourth-largest city in the country.
+The land that became St. Louis had been occupied by Native American cultures for thousands of years before European settlement.
+The city was founded on February 14, 1764, by French fur traders Gilbert Antoine de St. Maxent, Pierre Laclède, and Auguste Chouteau.
+They named it for King Louis IX of France, and it quickly became the regional center of the French Illinois Country.
+In 1804, the United States acquired St. Louis as part of the Louisiana Purchase.
+In the 19th century, St. Louis developed as a major port on the Mississippi River; from 1870 until the 1920 census, it was the fourth-largest city in the country.
 It separated from St. Louis County in 1877, becoming an independent city and limiting its political boundaries.
-In 1904, it hosted the Louisiana Purchase Exposition and the Summer Olympics.
+In 1904, it hosted the Louisiana Purchase Exposition, also known as the St. Louis World's Fair, and the Summer Olympics.

-A global city with a metropolitan GDP of more than $160 billion in 2017, metropolitan St. Louis has a diverse economy with strengths in the service, manufacturing, trade, transportation, and tourism industries.
-It is home to eight Fortune 500 companies.
-Major companies headquartered or with significant operations in the city include Ameren Corporation, Peabody Energy, Nestlé Purina PetCare, Anheuser-Busch, Wells Fargo Advisors, Stifel Financial, Spire, Inc., MilliporeSigma, FleishmanHillard, Square, Inc., Anthem BlueCross and Blue Shield, Federal Reserve Bank of St. Louis, U.S. Department of Agriculture, National Geospatial-Intelligence Agency, Centene Corporation, and Express Scripts.
+St. Louis is designated as one of 173 global cities by the Globalization and World Cities Research Network.
+The GDP of Greater St. Louis was $226.6 billion in 2023.
+St. Louis has a diverse economy with strengths in the service, manufacturing, trade, transportation, and aviation industries.
+It is home to sixteen Fortune 1000 companies, six of which are also Fortune 500 companies.
+Federal agencies headquartered in the city or with significant operations there include the Federal Reserve Bank of St. Louis, the U.S. Department of Agriculture, and the National Geospatial-Intelligence Agency.